 - Casein protein – Casein is also a milk protein, but it is digested a lot more slowly than whey.
 Casein protein is good for fasting periods.
 Also, some casein protein brands can give as much as 60% of the drinker’s RDA for calcium in every scoop.

 - Egg protein – Pure egg white protein is the main ingredient of egg protein powders.
 They have an average digestion time and are rather pricy.

 - Soy proteins – This is a plant protein that has all the essential amino acids.
 Vegetarians will find this highly preferable for a protein source.

 - Rice and pea proteins – Although they do not have all the essential amino acids apart, their mix results in a complete protein.
 Rice and pea proteins are good for those with soy, dairy, or egg allergies as they are low-allergenic.

-The intake of protein shakes brings with it some apprehensions, due to the wrongful association of high-protein diets with osteoporosis and kidney disease.
+The intake of protein shakes brings some apprehensions due to the wrongful association of high-protein diets with osteoporosis and kidney disease.
 However, for most people, such a diet is safe.
 The wrongful association is without evidence, and healthy people can enjoy for themselves a good protein shake.
 Although, these shakes shouldn’t be meal replacements.

 Protein is a very important macronutrient for muscle growth and development, and it can be derived from both animals and plants.
 Protein shakes, although helpful in increasing protein intake, are not total food replacements.

-A person’s daily total intake of protein determines the significance of muscle growth and development, and not when protein is consumed.
+A person’s daily total intake of the protein determines the significance of muscle growth and development and not when protein is consumed.
 Lastly, consuming more protein than what is stated in the RDA is not a problem.